open-compensation-token-license/license-token-website/wikisrc/funding-for-blockchain-infrastructure.md

 ### Initial Coin Offerings (ICOs) and Token Sales

 Although the [ICO boom](https://www.investopedia.com/tech/what-happened-cryptocurrency-icos/) of 2017 subsided, token sales remain a viable option for blockchain projects to raise funds.
 Through these sales, companies can bypass traditional funding routes such as IPOs, allowing broader participation from global investors.
+Learn more about the value of tokens in [what are NFTs](https://www.license-token.com/wiki/what-are-nf-ts).

 ### Government Grants

 Recognizing the innovative potential of blockchain, several governments globally are providing grants and subsidies to support blockchain infrastructure projects.
 For instance, the [European Union has invested](https://ec.europa.eu/digital-strategy/our-policies/european-blockchain-partnership_en) in blockchain through the "European Blockchain Partnership."
 Governments in Asia, such as [Singapore](https://www.mas.gov.sg/development/fintech) and [South Korea](https://www.korea.net/), have also been proactive in funding blockchain initiatives.
+For more on government involvement, see [government funding for blockchain](https://www.license-token.com/wiki/government-funding-for-blockchain).

 ### Corporate Investment and Partnerships

 Large corporations have increasingly partnered with or invested in blockchain companies to enhance their own capabilities.
 For instance, tech giants like [IBM](https://www.ibm.com/blockchain) and [Microsoft](https://azure.microsoft.com/en-us/solutions/blockchain/) are heavily investing in blockchain research and infrastructure to integrate blockchain into their suite of services.
+Explore more about corporate strategies in [blockchain project partnerships](https://www.license-token.com/wiki/blockchain-project-partnerships).

 ## Challenges in Funding Blockchain Infrastructure

 ### Regulatory Uncertainty

 One of the major hurdles in funding blockchain infrastructure is [regulatory uncertainty](https://www.ey.com/en_gl/blockchain/the-impact-of-blockchain-technology-on-capital-markets).
 Countries worldwide are grappling with how to classify and regulate blockchain technologies, with decisions impacting the type and extent of funding.
 For instance, differing policies on cryptocurrency offerings frequently influence investor decisions.
+For a deeper dive into regulatory issues, see [blockchain regulation](https://www.license-token.com/wiki/blockchain-regulation).

 ### Scalability and Technical Complexity